nrfhuttinga/LowRank_MRMOTUS/README.md

 This repository contains code to perform low-rank MR-MOTUS reconstructions similar to the ones described in "Nonrigid 3D motion estimation at high temporal resolution from prospectively undersampled k‐space data using low‐rank MR‐MOTUS" by Huttinga NRF, Bruijnen T, van den Berg, Sbrizzi A. [DOI](https://doi.org/10.1002/mrm.28562)

 ### Requirements
-The code relies on non-uniform FFT computations with the [FINUFFT toolbox](https://github.com/flatironinstitute/finufft) by Alex H Barnett et al, a [MATLAB L-BFGS-B-C wrapper](https://github.com/stephenbeckr/L-BFGS-B-C) by Stephen Becker and the [BART toolbox](https://github.com/mrirecon/bart) by Uecker et al. The FINUFFT and l_BFGAS-B-C toolboxes are provided in this repository with Linux precompiled MEX-files, but the BART toolbox must be installed beforehand.
+The code relies on non-uniform FFT computations with the [FINUFFT toolbox](https://github.com/flatironinstitute/finufft) by Alex H Barnett et al, a [MATLAB L-BFGS-B-C wrapper](https://github.com/stephenbeckr/L-BFGS-B-C) by Stephen Becker and the [BART toolbox](https://github.com/mrirecon/bart) by Uecker et al. The FINUFFT and l-BFGS-B-C toolboxes are provided in this repository with Linux precompiled MEX-files, but the BART toolbox must be installed beforehand.
 It may be necessary to recompile these toolboxes depending on your system.

 # Data
 ### Raw data